fotiskoun/CCF/doc/performance/submitter.rst

 * ``-s,--send-filepath``: Path to parquet file to store the submitted requests. *REQUIRED*
 * ``-r,--response-filepath``: Path to parquet file to store the responses from the submitted requests. *REQUIRED*
 * ``-g,--generator-filepath``: Path to parquet file with the generated requests to be submitted. *REQUIRED*
-* ``-m,--max-inflight-requests``: Specifies the number of outstanding requests sent to the server while waiting for response.
-When this options is set to 0 there will be no pipelining.
+* ``-m,--max-inflight-requests``: Specifies the number of outstanding requests sent to the server while waiting for a response.
+When this option is set to 0 there will be no pipelining.
 Any other value will enable pipelining.
-A positive value will specify a window of outstanding requests on the server while waiting for a response. -1 or a negative value will set the window of outstanding requests to maximum i.e. submit requests without waiting for a response. *(default: 0)*
+A positive value will specify a window of outstanding requests on the server while waiting for a response. -1 or a negative value will set the window of outstanding requests to maximum i.e. to submit requests without waiting for a response. *(default: 0)*

+Once the component finishes submitting and receiving responses for all the requests it will then store the results into two ``.parquet`` files.
+Hence, the path to file with the requests that were generated from the previous component, as well as the path to store the submission results must be declared.